MARKWELL

 The Piercing Light of Christ

 Jesus did not come into this world for His own ease, nor for some fleeting sense of happiness.
 No, He came as a blazing light in the midst of a world engulfed in darkness—our darkness.
 He had seen us lying in the pit, “having no hope, and without God in the world” (Ephesians 2:12).
-It was not indifference that moved Him, but divine mercy.
+No, He did not stroll down from Heaven as a tourist, but stormed into time as a Deliverer, gripped by mercy.
 How unfathomable that the Son of God, in perfect glory, would stoop so low to rescue us from our miserable estate!

 He had every right to leave us where we were—blind, stumbling, hopeless.
 But “God commendeth his love toward us, in that, while we were yet sinners, Christ died for us” (Romans 5:8).
 What infinite love indeed, that He should put on our frail flesh and enter the chaos of this fallen world!
 He took upon Himself our darkness, not merely to shed a little light, but to drive it out entirely.
 “I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life” (John 8:12).